qiqika/CarND-Capstone_1/README.md

 1.obstacle detection

 This code have not the obstacle part.
-In the future, we can use laser data methhod(like :3D-deepBox methhod) or image object detection data methhod(like: yolo, fast rcnn, ssd etc.) to get obstacle position .
+In the future, we can use lidar data methhod(like :3D-deepBox methhod) or image object detection data methhod(like: yolo, fast rcnn, ssd etc.) to get obstacle position .

 2.traffic light detection